Peter Max: Work

-Max often uses American icons and symbols in his artwork.
-He has created paintings of presidents Kennedy, Ford, Carter, Reagan, and Bush in addition to his 100 Clintons—a multiple portrait installation.
-Additional commissions have included the creation of the first "Preserve the Environment" postage stamp, in honor of the World's Fair in Spokane, Washington; border murals at entry points to the United States from Canada and Mexico; and exhibitions in over 40 museums and 50 galleries worldwide.
-He often features images of celebrities, politicians, athletes and sporting events and other pop culture subjects in his artwork.
+Max often used American icons and symbols in his artwork.
+He created paintings of presidents Kennedy, Ford, Carter, Reagan, and Bush in addition to his 100 Clintons—a multiple portrait installation.
+Additional Max commissions included the creation of the first "Preserve the Environment" postage stamp, in honor of the World's Fair in Spokane, Washington; border murals at entry points to the United States from Canada and Mexico; and exhibitions in over 40 museums and 50 galleries worldwide.
+He often featured images of celebrities, politicians, athletes and sporting events and other pop culture subjects in his artwork.

 One of Continental Airlines' Boeing 777-200ER aircraft (registered N77014) sported a livery designed by Max.
-His artwork was featured on CBS's The Early Show where his "44 Obamas," commemorating Barack Obama, the 44th President of the United States, was debuted.
+His artwork was featured on CBS's The Early Show where his "44 Obamas", commemorating Barack Obama, the 44th President of the United States, debuted.
 In 2013, HarperCollins published a book of the artist's memoirs and thoughts called The Universe of Peter Max.
-In it, he relates stories of his life as well as descriptions and thoughts surrounding of some of his artwork.
+In it, he related stories of his life as well as descriptions and thoughts surrounding some of his artwork.